H-M-H/Teeworlds-binaries/README.md

 # Teeworlds-binaries

-collection of binaries for Macintosh
+Collection of binaries for macOS.